na-na-hi/renget/archive/mmaib.md

 >Home: Polaria

 **Ina**
 -Laidback and chill, she is a priestess of the Ancient Ones, entities that power the societies of Nero Eterna.
 Her general demeanor sets her apart from her peers bar the general aversion to the outdoors.
-She has been given leave by them to explore the world and pursue her passion: art.
+Despite the chill demeanor, she feels insecurity against her elder sister who is a respected witch doctor.
+She has been given leave by the Ancients to explore the world and pursue her passion: art.
 However, she may have to stow her brush away and bring out her tomes earlier than she'd like as war looms over the horizon.
 >Home: Nero Eterna

 #### Chapter 3